ocean-tracking-network/node-manager-training/_episodes/14_The Push.md

 The next cell is run without edits, collecting the detection extracts for this push and displaying them.

-and gathering the contacts for those projects on the extract list.
+The following cell is for gathering the contacts for those projects on the extract list.

 ![Contact Filtering](../fig/perPI_contact_filtering.png)

 You will then be able to print out your current email template.
-If it is not adequate, you can edit the template by changing the `det_extracts_emailSpecial_perPI.j2 ` template, or the one specific to your node, in the `templates` subfolder of `ipython-utilities`, and changing the filepath to be `email_template = 'templates/det_extracts_emailSpecial_perPI.j2'`, then re-running.
+If necessary, you can edit the template by changing the `det_extracts_emailSpecial_perPI.j2 ` template, or the one specific to your node, in the `templates` subfolder of `ipython-utilities`, and changing the filepath to be `email_template = 'templates/det_extracts_emailSpecial_perPI.j2'`, then re-running.

 Next you need to supply a `.auth` file for an email account.
 The format will be like this: `email_auth_path = r'C:/path/to/email.auth'`.
 Success will be indicated with this message:
 ~~~